Jonesbilly1/m2x-ruby/README.md

 m2x = M2X::Client.new(<YOUR-API-KEY>)
 ```

-This provides an interface to your data on M2X
+This provides an interface to your data in M2X

 - [Distribution](lib/m2x/distribution.rb)
   ```ruby